gnosischain/cryo-indexer/README.md

 - Use `make purge-all` to completely reset all volumes (warning: this will delete all indexed data)
 - For targeted cleanup, use the specific volume purge commands like `make purge-indexer`
 - Check Docker volume status with `docker volume ls | grep cryo-indexer`

+### Parallel Processing Issues

+If you encounter issues with parallel processing:
+- Try reducing the number of workers with `PARALLEL_WORKERS=2`
+- Reduce the worker batch size with `WORKER_BATCH_SIZE=500`
+- Check individual worker logs in the logs directory
+- Ensure your system has enough CPU cores and memory for the specified number of workers

 ## License